matt-harvey/king_albert_ts/README.md

 ## Installation

+1. Clone the repo.
+2. Install the dependencies: `npm i`
-Clone the repo, and run `npm run install:dev` from within the project root.
+3. Build and install the executable `npm run install:dev`

 ## How to play